 After the “pasta is bad for you” belief, the next most pervasive, almost dogmatic belief is that olive oil is only for salads or my favorite expression, “light cooking”.
 I swear if I see this written one more time, I will scream.

-In Italy, as well as other parts of the Mediterranean people cook with, bake with and fry their foods in olive oil.
-It is part of the traditional diets of this region and eaten in copious amounts, literally in almost every dish, from salads to cakes, to pasta, to frittelle (that means fried goodness).
+In Italy, as well as other parts of the Mediterranean people cook with, bake with, and fry their foods in olive oil.
+It is part of the traditional diets of this region.
+Italians use olive oil in copious amounts, literally in almost every dish, from salads to cakes, to pasta, to frittelle (that means fried goodness).
 In fact, many who tout the Mediterranean diet believe that olive oil may be the main health-promoting ingredient of the Mediterranean diet.
-The phenols found in olive oil are powerful antioxidants with anti-inflammatory and anti-thrombotic properties.
+The phenols found in olive oil are powerful antioxidants.
+They have anti-inflammatory and anti-thrombotic properties.
 Some monounsaturated fatty acids found in olive oil are protective against cardiovascular disease.

 HISTORY OF THE MEDITERRANEAN DIET